 WPChronicles increased their reach from 5 people to 134, by using this strategy.

-This strategy isn’t scaleable.
+This strategy isn’t scaleable so it can’t serve as the only component of your media marketing campaign.
 But, you can use it occasionally for the posts that will add value to your Facebook friends.

 Pro Tip: If you just started your Facebook page, you can quickly build your first 100 fans and get social proof.
 Just use the “Invite Friends” feature.

 This feature can also be used to grow your Facebook page from your email list.
 It isn’t available to all Facebook pages, though.